sergiuiacob1/shoreline_social_network/README.md

 The advantage this has over a simple BFS is that it will cut the search time in half.

 ## Question 3: Please enumerate the test cases you considered and explain their relevance.
 I have created multiple tests in the [tests](./tests) directory.
+Each test consists in an input (a file with the `.in` extension) and its result, created by the algorithm, which is a file with the same name but with the `.out` extension.

 The structure is as follows:

 ```
 n